 Optimizing for add-to-cart instead of purchase

 Having access to the new Admetrics cart metrics, brands can optimize for add-to-cart instead of orders and re-engage customers through promotional activities via other channels such as SMS or email.
 This can be an efficient strategy when selling high-priced products or products that yield longer customer journeys.
 It takes at least 8 touchpoints before buying, and therefore, optimizing for add-to-cart might speed up the purchasing process, being a more affordable option for brands.
 Retargeting campaigns reach their conversion goals faster, making them relatively low in price compared to initial prospecting efforts.

 The cart metrics can be accessed in the Admetrics Dashboard, which offers in-depth insights about all marketing aspects helping brands optimize their advertising spending and efforts and ultimately increase sales.

-The Admetrics AI-based solution features a complete set of data, including lately added metrics such as POAS (Profit on Ad Spend), New Customer Acquisition Cost, New Customer Revenue, and ncROAS (new customer ROAS), plus deep drill downs into the overall performance of Shopify stores.
+The Admetrics AI-based solution features a complete set of data, including lately added metrics such as POAS (Profit on Ad Spend), New Customer Acquisition Cost, New Customer Revenue, and ncROAS (new customer ROAS), plus deep drill downs into the overall performance online stores.
 In this article, we explain these metrics in detail and explore why DTCs should optimize for POAS instead of ROAS.

 Brands looking to increase ad performance and outpace their competition can start a free trial here.
-For a limited time only, Admetrics offers assisted onboarding and a free marketing data audit which aims at helping DTC brands scale advertising for Shopify stores and identify the best-performing marketing channels.
+For a limited time only, Admetrics offers assisted onboarding and a free marketing data audit which aims at helping DTC brands scale advertising for online stores and identify the best-performing marketing channels.